Skip to main content

 To access the equality impact assessment for this policy, please email rdash.equalityanddiversity@nhs.net to request the document.

-A plan will be in situ to ensure that patients with disabilities have any risks minimised and care is delivered to them with privacy, dignity, and respect.
+A plan will be in situ to ensure that vulnerable patients have any risks minimised and care is delivered to them with privacy, dignity, and respect.
 The wishes of patients for same sex staff will be accommodated.
-Easy read information will be available.

 Toilet signage in public areas to read as non-gender specific.
 Most in-patient areas are single room with en-suite facilities.